quicwg/base-drafts/draft-ietf-quic-tls.md

 ## TLS Errors

 Errors in the TLS connection SHOULD be signaled using TLS alerts on stream 1.
-A failure in the handshake MUST be treated as a connection error of type TLS_HANDSHAKE_FAILED.
-Once the handshake is complete, an error in the TLS connection that causes an alert to be sent or received MUST be treated as a connection error of type TLS_FATAL_ALERT_GENERATED or TLS_FATAL_ALERT_RECEIVED respectively.
+A failure in the handshake MUST be treated as a QUIC connection error of type TLS_HANDSHAKE_FAILED.
+Once the handshake is complete, an error in the TLS connection that causes a TLS alert to be sent or received MUST be treated as a QUIC connection error of type TLS_FATAL_ALERT_GENERATED or TLS_FATAL_ALERT_RECEIVED respectively.

 # QUIC Packet Protection {#packet-protection}